ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ## Use gRPC context
 Serve provides a gRPC context object to the deployment replica to get information about the request as well as setting response metadata such as code and details.
-Once the deployment is defined with a `grpc_context` argument, Serve will pass a [RayServegRPCContext](../api/doc/ray.serve.grpc_util.RayServegRPCContext.rst) object to the replica.
-Let's define the deployment like the following to set custom code, details, and trailing metadata.
+If the handler function is defined with a `grpc_context` argument, Serve will pass a [RayServegRPCContext](../api/doc/ray.serve.grpc_util.RayServegRPCContext.rst) object in for each request.
+Below is an example of how to set a custom status code, details, and trailing metadata.

 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py